MarteXcoin-documentation/Documentation/introduction/information.rst

   A two-dimensional graphical block containing a monochromatic pattern representing a sequence of data.
-QR codes are designed to be scanned by cameras, including those found in mobile phones, and are frequently used to encode Dash addresses.
+QR codes are designed to be scanned by cameras, including those found in mobile phones, and are frequently used to encode Martex addresses.

 Satoshi Nakamoto
   `Satoshi Nakamoto <https://en.wikipedia.org/wiki/Satoshi_Nakamoto>`_